husobee/husobee.github.io/_posts/2016-01-23-beesknees.markdown

 title: "Drink of the Week: Bees Knees"
 date: 2016-01-23 08:00:00
 categories: drink-of-week beesknees
+description: "A Prohibition-era cocktail: the Bees Knees, made with gin, honey syrup and lemon, plus how to make the honey syrup."
 ---

 I have been experimenting with mixed drinks recently, and decided to try to keep